LelouKieh/COM5961-Assignment3/README.md

 http://impressionistarts.com/most-expensive-impressionist-paintings.html

 Step 2:
 Since the page is poorly designed and it is quite difficult to scrap all the data at one time, I had to scrap the data twice and clean them up separately.
-Then I combined the two cleaned set together and cleaned all data together.
-That is why I send three project files.
+Then I combined the two cleaned set and cleaned all data together.
+That is why I upload three project files.
 You can trace the steps following this order: Part1-Part2-all.

 Step 3&4:
 The cleaned data have been imported into my Airtable with the table’s name: Sale Price.